Multi-Factor Authentication (MFA)

 If a user loses access to their MFA device:

-- Go to the user's profile in the tenant portal
+- Go to the user's profile in the organization portal.

-- On next login, the user will be prompted to re-enroll
+- On next login, the user is prompted to re-enroll.

 Trusted Devices